 Here are the details on the Chase Sapphire Preferred’s limited-time offer, how to earn that 80,000-point bonus, plus other key perks.

-Welcome offer: Earn 80,000 bonus points after spending $4,000 on new purchases within the first three months.
+Welcome offer: Earn 80,000 bonus points after spending $4,000 on new purchases within the first three months of having the Chase Sapphire Preferred Card.
 You can cash those bonus points out for 1.25 cents apiece—a value equal to $1,000—on travel through the Ultimate Rewards portal.

 Annual fee: $95